In business, you don’t get what you deserve, you get what you negotiate. – Chester L. Karrass

 - An understanding of your opponent’s personality traits.

 Each of the above will help to lay down a solid foundation that will give you a serious advantage before the negotiation process even begins.
-However, you must be thorough with your research and you must understanding your opponent’s personality traits and tendencies comprehensively.
+However, you must be thorough with your research and you must understand your opponent’s personality traits and tendencies comprehensively.

 The Eight Step Negotiation Process